Arnav-Shrivastava/school-manager-app/README.md

 - **Student Management:** Keep track of students, their information, and enrollment details.
 - **Timetable Scheduler:** Plan and organize school timetables efficiently.
 - **Intuitive GUI:** User-friendly interface designed with Tkinter for a smooth experience.
-- **Admin Page:** A admin page to access all the features
+- **Admin Page:** An admin page to access all the features
-- **Export as CSV TEXT BINARY:** Export Details as a csv,binary or text file.
+- **Export as CSV TEXT BINARY:** Export Details as a CSV, binary or text file.

 ## 🛠️ Getting Started